itaykatanov/lusha-task-got-gallery/README.md

 ## Assumptions
 * The API responses quickly with a handful of items so no pagination is needed.
 * Items from API are unique and do not need to be filtered or validated.

+## Tests
+I added unit test for component testing:
+* Button - check that it is enables/disabled.
+* Card - check that it renders the correct name.

 ## Available Scripts